liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/tck-tests.md

 [<a name="5.33"></a>5.33a-b] ensure that all `PhaseListeners` listening on the before and after phase of the `PhaseId.RESTORE_VIEW` are called

-Test: Have test implement/add itself as `PhaseListener` -- in before/after, test that we are in render phase and if so set attribute that our listener was called.
+Test: Have test implement/add itself as `PhaseListener` -- in before/after, test that we are in header phase and if so set attribute that our listener was called.
 Verify these attributes in test's render. **Note**: verify that the other action phases aren't called by also listening on them.